carloscastillom/DJIA_Screener/README.md

 Stock market screener for the companies in the Dow Jones Industrial Average

 proven use of:
- 1) Numpy - use of Lists
+ 1) Numpy - use of Lists.
- 2) Pandas -use of DataFrame
+ 2) Pandas -use of DataFrame.
- 3) yahoo_fin - library that obtains information out of yahoo finance
+ 3) yahoo_fin - library that obtains information out of yahoo finance.

 ## Dow Jones companies screener
 This repository obtains the tickers of all companies in the Dow Jones Industrial Average.
 T It filters them based on the 52-week highest, lowest prices and the PE ratio of all the companies in the index.